 3.2 Analysis of Single and Multiple Authorship with Degree of Collaboration

-The authorship study over the period 2000-2024 reveals a very collaborative pattern of researchinvolvement(Table2).
+The authorship study over the period 2000-2024 reveals a very collaborative pattern of research involvement (Table 2).
 Out of 8,451 publications, only 116 (1.37%) were single-author works, while 8,335 (98.63%) were multi-authored, thus mainly indicating joint research engagement.
 The degree of collaboration has been calculated as

 C = Nm/ Nm + Ns